rackerlabs/support-how-to/content/cloud-servers/migrating-an-application-based-on-backbonejs-nodejs-and-mongodb-from-amazon-web-services.md

     installed on your EC2 instances other than Backbone.js, Node.js,
     and MongoDB.
--   Create a list of all additional Amazon services that are being used in your application-for example, SES for email or RDS for database.
+-   Create a list of all additional Amazon services that are being used in your application&mdash;for example, Simple Email Service (SES) for email or Relational Database Service (RDS) for databases.
 -   If you have not already, [create a Cloud Server instance](/how-to/provisioning-cloud-resources-when-migrating-from-amazon-web-services) and any supporting Rackspace Cloud services.